-This study is the first attempt to examine the validity of the Expressions of Spirituality Inventory (ESI) for use in the Czech context.
-Data were obtained via online survey from 222 emerging adults (18-25 years; 82% women), with a background in helping professions.
-Structural equation modelling revealed reasonably good support for structural validity of the ESI factor model.
+This study is the first attempt of its kind (?) to examine the validity of the Expressions of Spirituality Inventory (ESI) for use in the Czech context.
+Data were obtained via an online survey from 222 emerging adults (18-25 years; 82% women), with a background in helping professions.
+Structural equation modelling revealed reasonably good support for the structural validity of the ESI factor model.
 In addition, all of the subscales showed relatively high values of internal consistency.
-However, problems with measurement non-invariance with the sample were present as some items correlated with different dimensions than expected.
+However, problems with the measurement of non-invariance in the sample were present as some items correlated with different dimensions, contrary to expectations.
 These findings are consistent with cross-cultural research on ESI showing that the ESI has structural but not measurement invariance at the item and dimension level.
-Overall, results of this study give support for factorial validity and internal consistency of the ESI in the Czech context.
+Overall, the results of this study provide support for factorial validity and internal consistency of the ESI in the Czech context.

 Monika